Low-Latency Video Anonymization for Crowd Anomaly Detection: Privacy Versus Performance

 \section{Introduction}

-Privacy and safety security are the cornerstones of a thriving society and are often intricately linked to one another~\cite{orekondy2017towards}.
+\IEEEPARstart{P}{rivacy} and safety security are the cornerstones of a thriving society and are often intricately linked to one another~\cite{orekondy2017towards, liu2025privacy}.
 Robust security measures can safeguard privacy, and respect for privacy can foster responsible security practices and accountability.
 Striking the right balance between privacy and security is essential but an ongoing challenge~\cite{lee2024balancing}.
 With over a billion surveillance cameras worldwide, there has been a growing interest in privacy-preserving computer vision (CV) systems from industry, academia, and regulatory bodies~\cite{wu2018towards, meden2021privacy}.
-Artificial intelligence (AI) in crowd monitoring for safety offers advantages and multi-faceted challenges in the interplay between privacy and security~\cite{fioresi2023ted}.
-Several studies have demonstrated the existing concerns of deep learning CV models, including but not limited to a chilling effect on free movement and expression, bias, risk of profiling, and discrimination~\cite{bender2021dangers, fioresi2023ted}.
-Visual anonymization (AN) obscures people's identities (biometric data) to mitigate unintentional and malicious risks of AI tools---enforcing the AI monitoring to focus on behavior, not identity~\cite{meden2021privacy, dave2022spact,fioresi2023ted}.
+Artificial intelligence (AI) in crowd monitoring for safety presents both advantages and multifaceted challenges in the interplay between privacy and security~\cite{fioresi2023ted}.
+Several studies have demonstrated the existing concerns of deep learning (DL) models, including but not limited to a chilling effect on free movement and expression, bias, risk of profiling, and discrimination~\cite{bender2021dangers, fioresi2023ted}.
+Visual anonymization (AN) obscures people's biometric identities to mitigate unintentional and malicious risks associated with AI tools, which enforces the AI monitoring to focus on behavior, not identity~\cite{meden2021privacy, dave2022spact,fioresi2023ted}.